A topological model for the HOMFLY-PT polynomial: A local system

 \subsection{Intersection points}

-We will define the intersection pairing as arising from certain intersection points on the Heegaard surface $\Sigma$ in the previous section.
+For a link $L \subset S^3$, we will define the intersection pairing as arising from certain intersection points on the Heegaard surface $\Sigma$ associated to $L$ discussed in the previous section.

-Isotope the knot diagram so that every crossing is oriented with the North, South, East, and West quadrant between a pair of strands as on the left in Figure \ref{f.intersectionpts}.
-First we define four points $x_l, x_r, y_l, y_r$ on the surface at each crossing as indicated in the local picture:
+Isotope the link diagram so that \begin{itemize} \item every crossing is oriented with the North, South, East, and West quadrant between a pair of strands as on the left in Figure \ref{f.intersectionpts}, and \item the link diagram lies on the surface, as in the following figure.